Microchip-MPLAB-Harmony/aerospace/apps/spw/spw_rmap_loopback/readme.md

 ## Running The Application

 1. Open the Terminal application (Ex.:Tera term) on the computer.
-2. Connect to the EDBG Virtual COM port and configure the serial settings as follows:
+2. Connect to the Virtual COM port and configure the serial settings as follows:
     * Baud : 115200
     * Data : 8 Bits
     * Parity : None